pcarbonn/H-Calc/README.md

 So, you want to write an interpreter for your own Domain Specific Language (DSL), in Haskell...
 Then, clone H-Calc and start editing it.
 H-Calc is a showcase of some of the best Haskell technologies to write a DSL interpreter, showing you that you can :

 - parse source code in your DSL with ease, and build the corresponding Abstract Syntax Tree (AST), thanks to [megaparsec](http://hackage.haskell.org/package/megaparsec) ([tutorial](https://markkarpov.com/megaparsec/parsing-simple-imperative-language.html))
-- start with a simple interpreter for the core features of your DSL, then add extensions in a modular way (each new feature in its own Haskell module), thanks to [Extensible Algebraic Datatype](https://hackage.haskell.org/package/haskus-utils-variant) (EADT)  ([doc](https://docs.haskus.org/eadt.html))
+- start with a simple interpreter for the core features of your DSL, then add extensions in a modular way (each new feature in its own Haskell module), thanks to [Extensible Algebraic Datatype](https://hackage.haskell.org/package/haskus-utils-variant) (EADT)  ([doc](https://docs.haskus.org/eadt.html)) (see an Introduction below)
 - transform the AST efficiently, without boilerplate, thanks to [Recursion-scheme](http://hackage.haskell.org/package/recursion-schemes-5.0.3) ([tutorial](https://blog.sumtypeofway.com/an-introduction-to-recursion-schemes/))
 - embed your DSL in Haskell, thanks to [RebindableSyntax](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide)
 - easily use the best functions and libraries of Haskell, thanks to [Relude](http://hackage.haskell.org/package/relude)<sup>[1](#myfootnote1)</sup>